Perturbative Resonance in WIMP paradigm and its Cosmological Implications on Cosmic Reheating and Primordial Gravitational Wave Detection: Perturbative Resonance during Dark Matter production

 \section{Perturbative Resonance during Dark Matter production}

-In this section, we investigate the co-evolution of DM density perturbation and scalar modes of metric perturbation in the ``new" WIMP paradigm.
+In this section, we investigate the co-evolution of DM density perturbation and scalar modes of metric perturbation in the pre-thermal equilibrium WIMP scenario.
 As aforementioned, by decomposing the unintegrated Boltzmann equation in the early Universe up to the perturbative order, we can obtain not only Eq.(\ref{eq:eomback}) but also an improved Einstein-Boltzmann equation, which governs the co-evolution of DM density perturbation ($\delta\rho_\chi=-\rho_\chi\Theta$) and scalars mode of metric perturbation ({\it c.f.} Eq.(2.1) in \cite{Li:2019cjp}),

 where $\Theta(\vec{x},t)$ is the fluctuation of distribution function, $f=\exp[(\nu-E)/T][1-\Theta(\vec{x},t)]$, induced by the metric perturbation, $\Phi(\vec{x},t)$ and $\Psi(\vec{x},t)$ (see the definition of $g_{\mu\nu}$ at Eq.(\ref{eq:eomback})).
 Note that, for simplicity, we, in this work, only focus on the long wavelength (super-horizon) modes, leaving the short wavelength (sub-horizon) modes for further studies. $\Phi$, $\Psi$ and $\Theta$ are, respectively, the long wavelength Fourier modes of $\Phi(\vec{x},t)$, $\Psi(\vec{x},t)$ and $\Theta(\vec{x},t)$.
 For them, the terms with $\partial/\partial x_i$ have been neglected and the relation $\Phi=-\Psi$ is used.